gradle/gradle/design-docs/unified-configuration-and-task-model.md

 ## Story: New language and publication plugins use plugin rules mechanism to define tasks

-- Change the native and jvm language plugins and the publication plugins, to use this mechanism to define tasks from their models.
+- Change the native language, jvm language and the publication plugins, to use this mechanism to define tasks from their models.

-## Story: Build author is warned when model rule targets unknown model object
+## Story: Build author is informed when model rule targets unknown model object

+# Implementation plan - milestone 2

+## Feature: Rule is not executed when its outputs are up to date

+Short-circuit the execution of all configuration rules whose outputs are up-to-date:
+    - Inputs have not changed.
+    - Rule implementation has not changed.

+Continue to execute all legacy DSL.

+To implement this, model objects will need to be serializable in some form.

 # Implementation plan - Later milestones